What is a Privacy Notice?

 The patient will be required to provide staff with a 'password' which friends and relatives can quote when ringing for updates.
 This will be explained to the patient on admission.

 Alternatively, patients can contact the PALs team who will be able to provide the patient information update.

 How to access your information

-Under the Data Protection Act 2018 and General Data Protection Regulation you can make a request for:
+Under the Data Protection Act 2018 and the UK General Data Protection Regulation you can make a request for:

 - A copy of all or a specific piece of information the Trust holds about you.

 - How and why we process your information.

 - Who we share your information with